- Volunteer Program

 - Report the amount and type of debris after each cleaning using the Adopt- A-Storm Drain App.

 - Report any spills/discharges washing down the storm drain.

 - Agree to share feedback that will be used to improve the program and expand it to other Dane County

 For more information and instructions on how to choose a storm drain to adopt visit the Ripple Effects website.

-All Adopt a Storm Drain volunteers will receive a cleaning kit that includes: a safety vest, storm drain decal to place on their adopted storm drain, dust pan and broom, collection bucket and an Adopt a Storm Drain sticker/window cling to proudly display.
-Volunteers will also be included on our Adopt a Storm Drain e-Newsletter, which comes out 3-4 times/year.
+All Adopt-A-Storm Drain volunteers will receive a cleaning kit that includes: a safety vest, storm drain decal to place on their adopted storm drain, dust pan and broom, collection bucket and an Adopt a Storm Drain sticker/window cling to proudly display.
+Volunteers will also be included on our Adopt-A-Storm Drain e-newsletter, which comes out 3 to 4 times per year.

 Before and after photos of an adopted storm drain.